TalayRuk/dotNet-Step-by-Step/readme.md

 #### 9. or Follow along this lesson for Migrations: https://docs.microsoft.com/en-us/ef/core/get-started/aspnetcore/new-db
 #### 10. To run Migration in Nuget Package Manager Console
   ```
+  for first time using Migration in the Visual Studio
+    Tools ‣ Nuget Package Manager ‣ Package Manager Console

+    Execute Install-Package Microsoft.EntityFrameworkCore.Tools -Pre

-  for first time running in the project
+  for first time using the migration in each project

-    Run
     Enable-Migrations

     Add-Migration InitialCreate
     Update-Database